 The Pension Protection Act of 2006 ("PPA") amended federal pension laws to set tougher funding standards for multiemployer pension funds like the Laborers National Pension Fund (the "Fund").
-The Fund is required by the PPA to send you this Notice that the Fund's actuary has submitted to the U.S. Department of the Treasury an annual certification of the Fund's PPA funding zone status.
-The Fund is continuing in the "Critical Zone", also known as "Red Zone", status for 2019.
-This status was expected and planned for when the Board of Trustees voluntarily put the Fund in the Red Zone in 2017 to restore the long-term funding soundness that the Fund enjoyed for decades before the investment market crises of the 2000s and the Great Recession that followed.
+The Fund is required by the PPA and U.S. Department of Labor regulations to send you this Notice using as particular format.

+On March 30, 2020, the Fund's actuary submitted to the U.S. Department of the Treasury an annual certification of the Fund's PPA funding zone status, as required by law.
+The certification shows that the Fund remains in "Critical Zone" (also known as "Red Zone") status for 2020.
+This status was expected and planned for when the Board of Trustees voluntarily put the Fund in the Red Zone in 2017 to better enable the Fund to restore its the long-term funding soundness.